 Ever watched a blockbuster on a tiny phone screen while your neck’s doing gymnastics just to find the angle with no glare?
 Yup — we’ve all been there.
 Whether it’s movie night, work presentations, or surprise K-drama marathons, there’s a simple solution that doesn’t involve squinting: a projector.

-And in 2025, these aren’t just office relics gathering dust in conference rooms.
+And today, these aren’t just office relics gathering dust in conference rooms.
 Projectors today are smart, sleek, and surprisingly affordable.
 They’ve become home theater heroes, dorm room essentials, and even classroom staples.

-So if you're planning to build a cinematic escape at home or just want to level up your content consumption, we’ve rounded up the Top 8 Projectors in the Philippines this year — each with a unique personality, purpose, and price point.
+So if you're planning to build a cinematic escape at home or just want to level up your content consumption, we’ve rounded up the top projectors in the Philippines this year — each with a unique personality, purpose, and price point.

 Editor